NLP2CT/MultimodalGEC/README.md

   You can download the original data that was used to generate the speech data from the [Link](https://drive.google.com/drive/folders/1WwZzhI7VvUV1qJOaaGP0R3UMoFdE7Z2i?usp=share_link).

-- Step 2:  Generate the speech data from the GEC data
+- Step 3:  Generate the speech data from the GEC data

      ```
    # To accommodate the large size of the English Clang8 data, you can split it into multiple smaller files for easier handling.
-   sh
+   sh generate_english_speech.sh
    ```

+   Please refer to the [`example`]() folder where we have showcased some speech data generated using the CoLL14 test set.